 III.
 Definition of a Bias Incident

-A bias incident is any intentional or unintentional act or behavior directed toward an individual or group based on any facet of the individual’s or group’s identities.
+A bias incident is any conduct that serves no scholarly purpose appropriate to the academic environment and demonstrates bias against an individual or group based on any facet of the individual’s or group’s identities.
 Bias incidents may take the form of, but are not limited to:

 The expression of an idea or point of view some may find offensive or charged is not necessarily a bias incident.
 As a community of liberal learning, Furman University maintains its commitment to freedom of inquiry and excellence in the quest for truth.